dulvui/99managers-futsal-edition/README.md

 Join [Matrix](https://matrix.to/#/%23s9i.org:matrix.org) or [Discord](https://discord.gg/a5DSHZKkA8) if you have questions and want to stay updated.

-# Repositories and issue tracker
+# Issue tracker
-The main repository is on [Codeberg](https://codeberg.org/dulvui/99managers-futsal-edition), which is where the issue tracker may be found and where contributions are accepted.
-A read-only mirror exists on [Github](https://github.com/dulvui/99managers-futsal-edition).
+All issues from the Codeberg issue tracker and other sources like e-mail or forums, are listed in the [issues.md](/issues.md) file.
 Note: You can use your Github account to sign in on Codeberg.

-The idea of mirroring a Codeberg repository to other git platforms was inspired by [riverwm](https://codeberg.org/river/river).

-All issues from the Codeberg issue tracker and other sources like e-mail or forums, are listed in the [issues.md](/issues.md) file.

 # Translations
 If you would like to add more languages or want to improve existing, you can do so on [Weblate](https://hosted.weblate.org/engage/99-managers-futsal-edition/).